dslaw/pipeline-profiler/README.md

 ## Development

-To get started, ensure both `conda` and `tox` are installed.
-Conda environments are used, via `tox-conda`, to isolate both Python and system dependencies, which is necessary for `psutil` (it requires headers for the specific Python interpreter being used).

-Use `tox` to lint and run tests for a specific Python version:
+To get started, `tox` should be installed in the host environment.
+Then use `tox` to lint and run tests for a specific Python version:

 ```bash
 $ tox -e py37
 ```

+Note that conda environments are used, via the `tox-conda` plugin, to isolate both Python and system dependencies.
+This is necessary for `psutil`, which requires headers for the specific Python interpreter being used.